 Considerations When Choosing Online Drum Lessons

-One of the biggest things I’ve learned when it comes to online lessons is to consider whether you want single or multiple teachers.
+One of the biggest things I’ve learned when it comes to virtual drum lessons is to consider whether you want single or multiple teachers.

 Some people thrive when learning from different teachers, soaking in different point-of-views.
 Other people prefer to have one teacher who will build with them.
 This consideration is the key difference between choosing platforms like Drumeo or Mike's Lessons.